 Let's take bank as an example.
-This financial institution deals with the enormous amount of data that can be processed and used in its favor.
+This financial institution deals with the enormous amount of data that can be processed and used in it's favor.
 At the same time, it's quite clear that banks have lots of challenges connected with regulations.
 Let's say it was decided to hire one of RegTech firms specializing in data analysis to help this bank in reducing the number of regulatory failures.

-Respectively, if talking about RegTech firms focused on data analysis, they may use predictive analytics to foresee the potential risk areas the bank should work on in order to reduce its regulatory failures and rearrange resources allocated for their coverage.
+Respectively, if talking about RegTech firms focused on data analysis, they may use predictive analytics to foresee the potential risk areas the bank should work on in order to reduce it's regulatory failures and rearrange resources allocated for their coverage.
 To better dive into the problem take a look at the statistics underneath.